yo-main/vif/benchmark.md

-Reaching a stage where I can benchmark Zeus against itself or other languages.
+Reaching a stage where I can benchmark Vif against itself or other languages.

 Let's always use the release binary to run those tests.